List of number-one albums of 2010 (Mexico)

 Top 100 Mexico is a record chart published weekly by AMPROFON (Asociación Mexicana de Productores de Fonogramas y Videogramas), a non-profit organization composed by Mexican and multinational record companies.
 This association tracks record sales (physical and digital) in Mexico.

 In 2010, nineteen albums reached number-one.
 Dos Mundos: Evolución by Alejandro Fernández and Primera Fila, a live album recorded by Thalía, both reached the top spot of the chart in 2009.
 Dos Mundos is also the first number-one album of 2010.
-Amar y Querer: Homenaje a las Grandes Canciones by Kalimba, a cover album with music standards received a Gold certification in México.
+Amar y Querer: Homenaje a las Grandes Canciones by Kalimba, a cover album with music standards received a Gold certification in Mexico.
 The album includes songs previously recorded by José José, Raphael, Emmanuel and Frank Sinatra.
 Who I Am, by Nick Jonas and the Administration debuted at number 3 in the Billboard 200 in the United States with first week sales of 82,000 units.
 The album also debuted at number 3 in the Mexican chart, reaching the top the following week.
 The second studio album released by Mexican band Camila, Dejarte de Amar, debuted at number-one in the Billboard Top Latin Songs chart in the United States and also on this chart.
-The album was awarded with a Gold certification in México on the first day of sales, with 30,000 units sold.
+The album was awarded with a Gold certification in Mexico on the first day of sales, with 30,000 units sold.
 Camila's album was replaced at number-one with the debut of the sixth studio album by Spanish singer-songwriter Bunbury titled Las consecuencias.
 The album also debuted at the top of the charts in Spain.
 Las consecuencias was awarded with a Platinum certification in Mexico.